markdown-extended/manifest/mde-manifest.md

 This document explains the "official" specifications of the *Markdown Extended* ("**MDE**" in the rest of this document) syntax.
 It intends to be a concise and complete set of syntax's rules and tags to use to write under Markdown Extended and a reference to build parsers  implementations.
-It can be considered as the **MDE's reference** for any puprose.
+It can be considered as the **MDE's reference** for any purpose.
 The goal of these specifications is NOT to explain *how to write a content* but *how to build it* using the MDE's syntax.